DarioCattelan/DarioCattelan.github.io/content/Lore/Magic/Breath.md

 Breath is the innate, magical power creatures contain within.
 Everyone has Breath, though some individuals (such as powerful mages or warriors) have Breath in much greater quantities than others.
 One's Breath can grow as they develop, and even change Hue.

 # Colours & hue
 Breath comes in eight colours, and most people's Breath is a mix with one dominate colour, called a Hue.
-Each person's Hue is unique, and is innately tied to their [[Breath#True Name|True Name]].
+Each person's Hue is unique, and some folks with an eye for detail can learn another's Hue after carefully observing their Breath over long periods.
+Mothers innately recognize the Hue of their children.

+> [!NOTE] Pathfinder Equivalent
+> A person's unique Hue is equivalent to their True Name for the purposes of spells and features.

 ## The Eight Colours
 The eight colours of Breath are each associated with a different quality.
 It was by refining a Breath to a moment of a single, pure Hue that the [[Primeval bloodlines]] were able to derive the eight schools of magic.